microsoft/triton-shared/README.md

 ### 1. Backend Component

-The intended use of the Triton middle layer is to be used as a component in a Triton back-end.
+The intended use of the Triton middle-layer is to be used as a component in a Triton back-end.
 This can be accomplished by adding the cmake targets it produces and its headers files to that back-end.
 Please refer to the [integrations doc](INTEGRATIONS.md) for suggested integration paths.

 ### 2. Stand-Alone